Flu jabs for carers

 Who else can get a free flu jab?

 Other categories of people are also eligible for a free flu jab, including those aged 65+, those who are pregnant, and people with certain health conditions including respiratory diseases, heart disease, diabetes and a weakened immune system.
 Some children are also eligible.
-The NHS Choices website has further information.
+The NHS website has further information.

 The Carers UK website has further information about flu jabs for carers, as well as other things you can do to look after your health.